-The Shuttleworth Foundation will participate in a Book Sprint reflecting on ten years of giving.
+The Shuttleworth Foundation participated in a Book Sprint reflecting on ten years of giving.

 “Our thinking about how change happens has been influenced by the journeys Fellows take, and partnering with them for many years,” said Helen Turvey, CEO of The Shuttleworth Foundation.